cmohri/gwuacamohli/README.md

 This project functions as a basic mathematical utility.
 When the user runs the project, user can:
 1. Graph a polynomial function in terms of x
   * Change domain and range
-  * Request zeroes and intercepts within the viewing window
+  * Request y-intercept and x-intercepts
   * Request to view a table of the viewing window
 2. Use a calculator for simple math
 3. Create a spreadsheet